huyouare/manus-mcp/README.md

 ### code_interpreter

-Allows reading, writing, and executing code files in a sandboxed environment.
+Allows reading, writing, and executing code files in an isolated directory.
 Supported actions:
 - `read`: Read the contents of a file
 - `write`: Write content to a file
 - `execute`: Execute a file or code snippet
-- `list`: List files in the sandbox
+- `list`: List files in the isolated directory

 Supports multiple programming languages including Python, JavaScript (Node.js), Bash, Ruby, Perl, and R.

 ### bash_tool

-Executes bash commands in the sandbox directory.
+Executes bash commands in the isolated directory.
 Features:
 - Run commands in foreground or background mode
 - Start web servers and other long-running processes
 - Install packages and dependencies